Back to top

 Welcome to Panther Class!

 Our teacher is Miss Francis s.francis@kings-hill.kent.sch.uk .
-Our teaching assistants are Mrs Garner and Mrs Butler
+Our teaching assistant is Mrs Garner.

 Welcome to Leopard Class!

-Our teacher is Mrs Weller m.weller@kings-hill.kent.sch.uk and our teaching assistant is Mrs Anderson.
+Our teacher is Mrs Baldock l.baldock@kings-hill.kent.sch.uk and our teaching assistant is Mrs Jones.

 Please click here for the Year 5 'Meet the Teacher' presentation